OryGregS/SeniorProject/README.md

 ## Note
 This program is not suitable for general data matching purposes.
 This was designed for a use-case specific to our client.
 However, the underlying methods of matching (similarity calculation & indexing method) are useful for general purposes.

+## To use in a project
+Download the JAR file above (DataMatching_v1.jar) and add it as a dependency in your project.
+Then simply call the classes and methods as needed.